Office 638 Social Sciences building A02

 School of Economics, University of Sydney | Assistant Professor | 2016 - present |

-"A Model of State Aggregation," accepted at Economic Theory
+"A Model of State Aggregation," Economic Theory 73, 121-149, 2022.

 "On Machina's Paradoxes and Limited Attention," Economic Theory Bulletin 8, 231-244, 2020.